-We have been justified only by God's grace (the unearned riches God gives us and the unmerited kindness God shows us in Christ) through Christ's death and resurrection.
-God so loved the world that He sent His Son to become a man.
 As truly God and also truly man, Jesus lived the perfect life we failed to live.
 Because He was sinless, He is qualified to be our Savior.
-Our sins were transferred onto Him at the cross, and He became a sin and a curse for us.
-When He died and rose again, He defeated the power that sin and death held over us, forever releasing the Christian from the curse of disobedience and death.
-Now when God looks upon Christians, He sees the sinlessness of Jesus.
-He has taken away the punishment of sin, and as we grow as Christians, He takes away the power of sin.
-One day we will be in Heaven, where sin is not present at all!
+Our sins were transferred onto Him at the cross, and He died for them.
+He rose again, and defeated the power that sin and death held over us, forever releasing the Christian from the curse of disobedience and death.
+Now when God looks upon Christians, He sees the sinless record of Jesus.
 (Suggested further reading: 1 Corinthians 15:1-11, Romans 6:9-10, and Romans 10:9.
 Also, consider memorizing a clear and concise gospel presentation)

-⇒ How does being justified by faith alone bring more glory to God than being justified in part or in whole by our own good works?
+13. ⇔ How does being justified by faith alone bring more glory to God than being justified in part or in whole by our own good works?

-15. © Read 1 Peter 2:22-25.
-What was Jesus accomplishing through His death on the Cross?
+14. O Read 1 Peter 2:22-25 and 3:18.
+How do these verses describe Jesus' death, and what was Jesus accomplishing through His death?